ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.KeyValueCoding.rst

    the value is then set simularly to how :func:`setKey` sets the value.

    :param object: An arbitrary object
-   :param keypath: The keypath, colon seperated keys
+   :param keypath: The keypath, colon separated keys
    :type keypath: string
    :param value: The value to set